 Real Madrid have to play Barcelona twice immediately before the return leg at Old Trafford in three weeks time.
-I’ve heard it said that Jose Mourinho might shuffle his squad around for them matches but like United against Liverpool, pragmatism goes out of the window when el classico is played.
+I’ve heard it said that Jose Mourinho might shuffle his squad around for those matches, but like United against Liverpool, pragmatism goes out of the window when the el classico is played.
 Madridistas would, under no circumstances forgive a half cocked effort against Barcelona any more than we would against Liverpool.

-United could’ve won this game tonight, Ryan Giggs hesitated with a great chance on 81 minutes, Danny Welbeck was chronically unlucky not to get a second five minutes after Ronaldo equalised, Robin Van Persie hit the bar with the same fervour as Paul Gascoigne on 71 minutes and Van Persie forced an excellent save from stand in Madrid keeper, Diego López with what turned out to be the very last touch of the game.
+United could’ve won this game tonight, Giggs hesitated with a great chance on 81 minutes, Welbeck was chronically unlucky not to get a second five minutes after Ronaldo equalised, Van Persie hit the bar with the same fervour as Paul Gascoigne on 71 minutes and Van Persie again, forced an excellent save from López with what turned out to be the very last touch of the game.
 That the referee didn’t allow the resulting corner to be taken despite the minimum amount of injury time not yet being played means that with a bloke like him officiating, doing his best impression of Clive Thomas, I’m just relieved United didn’t lose.